m-umar-j/bicycle-generator/README.md

 This is the code for bicycle generator.
 To run the file install openpyxl with this command `pip install openpyxl` or using `pip install -r requirements.txt`.

-Use `generator.py` to generate all permutations of bicycles and uncomment the last lines in the files.
+Use `generator.py` to generate all permutations of bicycles and uncomment the last lines in the file.
 For unit test run `test.py`.

 # Problem Statement